Medicine, Health and Life Sciences

 This device hangs on the wall of public buildings across the world and has saved millions of lives.

-Leading a major health breakthrough to remove carcinogenic arsenic from rice
+We are leading a major health breakthrough to remove carcinogenic arsenic from rice.

 Developing new therapies with a dramatic effect on survival rates and quality of life for those who suffer from it.

 Professor Stuart Elborn, developed the world’s first effective treatment for the disease, described by the US FDA as ‘a revolution in how we treat patients in the future’.

 One-time British Female Inventor of the Year, Professor Maire O’Neill is widely regarded as one of Europe’s leading cryptography experts, helping enhance global data security.

 She invented a high speed silicon security chip that is used in more than 100 million TV set-top boxes.

 An ingenious wristband that checks for sunburn, has been developed by Dr David Hazafy, from the School of Chemistry and Chemical Engineering.

 The wristband, which uses a kind of ‘smart ink’ that reacts with ultraviolet light from the sun to change colour at a speed that depends on the wearer’s skin type, was rewarded with a Royal Academy of Engineering Enterprise Fellowship.